dmytroKarataiev/YalantisInternship/Task2/README.md

 * Only portrait orientation.

 ## Possible improvements
-* Use Coordinator layout as a main layout (but then we'll get elevation on TabLayout).
 * Make Navigation Drawer narrower (wrap_content).
 * Change icons to density independent (place, list, menu)